-Finally, as stated above, the Authority must prohibit a concentration that creates or strengthens a dominant position in such a way as to eliminate or reduce competition in a substantial and lasting manner.
+Finally, the Authority must prohibit a concentration that creates or strengthens a dominant position in such a way as to eliminate or reduce competition in a substantial and lasting manner.
 If the Authority has not issued a suspension order and finds that a merger violates the provisions of the Act, it may issue an order to restore competition in the market.
 Such order may require divestiture of a company, business or assets that have been acquired.

-Decisions of the Authority may be appealed within 60 days from their adoption before the Regional Administrative Court of Lazio, which also has exclusive appeal jurisdiction over administrative fines for infringements of the Act.
+Decisions of the Authority may be appealed within 60 days of their adoption before the Regional Administrative Court of Lazio, which also has exclusive appeal jurisdiction over administrative fines for infringements of the Act.

-Appeals of the Authority's decision may be made either by the parties to the merger in the case of an adverse decision or, as mentioned above, by third parties, including competitors, affected by a decision to permit a merger.
+Appeals of the Authority's decision may be made either by the parties to the merger in the case of an adverse decision or by third parties, including competitors, affected by a decision to permit a merger.

-The Lazio Court may review the merits of the decision, but it may only uphold or overturn it; it may not amend or alter the Authority's decision.
-In fact, the Lazio Court, like all other regional administrative tribunals of its kind in Italy, is able to undertake judicial review only with respect to the legitimacy of the administrative decision referred to it (i.e., determining whether the Authority has correctly applied the Act in each particular case).
+The Lazio court may review the merits of the decision, but it may only uphold or overturn it; it may not amend or alter the Authority's decision.
+In fact, the Lazio court, like all other regional administrative tribunals of its kind in Italy, is able to undertake judicial review only with respect to the legitimacy of the administrative decision referred to it (i.e., determining whether the Authority has correctly applied the Act in each particular case).
 Decisions of the Court must take the form of either an approval of the decision of first instance or an order quashing such decision.
-While it may not alter or amend the decision, Law No. 205/2000 has afforded the Regional Administrative Court of Lazio the power to impose on the Authority a duty of compensation for the damage suffered by the affected parties.